cmdimkpa/fft/README.md

-# fft
+# functional-funds-transfer
-Functional Funds Transfer
+Teaching Functional Programming with a funds transfer problem